stuerp/foo_midi/docs/README.md

 When you enable this setting the selected player will be ignored and LibMT32Emu will always be used whenever an MT-32 MIDI file is played.

+#### Use SecretSauce with GS

+When you enable this setting the selected player will be ignored and SecretSauce will always be used whenever a GS MIDI file is played.

 #### Use VSTi with XG

 This setting will ignore the selected player and use the VSTi specified on the **[MIDI Player / Paths](#paths)** page whenever an XG MIDI file is played.
 Typically the Yamaha S-YXG50 VSTi is configured there.